Long work hours and your health

 - Alcohol dependence, or alcoholism.

-Not to mention the fact that you could also see a decrease in productivity at work if you are constantly dealing with hangovers or the medical conditions related to heavy drinking.
+In addition, you could also see a decrease in productivity at work if you are constantly dealing with hangovers or the medical conditions related to heavy drinking.

 4. You could be stressed